 Learn how to draw a great looking Sun and Moon with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Sun and Moon.
+By following the simple steps, you too can easily draw a perfect Sun and Moon.

 "Sunlight and moonlight,